KhosroBahrami/Person_Detect_Security_System_Deployment_C-/README.md

 In the third step, I deploy the inference part on embedded system (Dragon board 410C) using C++.

+# 1. Training & Fine tuning of Model
-# 1. In this step, I finetuned the SSD Mobilenet_V1 to be used for deployment.
+In this step, I finetuned the SSD Mobilenet_V1 to be used for deployment.
 For details of this step please refer to https://github.com/KhosroBahrami/ObjectDetection_SSD_Tensorflow.